 These different collection tools show that ignoring notices may lead to more serious outcomes over time.
 Acting quickly to request help, make payments, or file the proper forms is often the best way to avoid more decisive enforcement actions.

-The Kansas bank levy process involves several steps that taxpayers should understand:
+The Kansas bank levy process involves several steps that taxpayers should understand.

 A Kansas bank levy allows the state to take funds from a taxpayer's financial accounts.
 Unlike many other types of debt collection, exemptions that typically protect money do not apply under Kansas law.
 This makes it critical to understand which funds may be at risk.

-Funds and accounts subject to levy include:
+Funds and accounts subject to levy include the following.

+Taxpayers must understand that Kansas law does not recognize exemptions that apply in other situations.
 The amount seized will include the total balance in the account when the levy is served, up to the amount owed.
 KDOR may issue additional warrants to cover the remaining debt if more funds are needed.

 A levy does not last indefinitely, but taxpayers must know how long the state can pursue their accounts.
 The timeline depends on several legal rules set by Kansas Statute 79-3617.

-Key time limits include:
+Key time limits include the following.

 These rules mean that while a single levy action may be time-limited, the state can continue to pursue collection for years if the balance is unpaid.